amreen0711/TicTacToe/README.md

-# 🎮 Tic Tac Toe Android App
+# Tic Tac Toe Android App

-## 📌 Overview
+## Overview
-This project is a fully functional Tic Tac Toe mobile application developed using Java and Android Studio.
-The app allows two players to play a turn-based game with a smooth user interface and persistent score tracking.
+This project is a Tic Tac Toe mobile application built using Java and Android Studio.
+It allows two players to play a turn-based game with score tracking and a simple, responsive interface.

----

-## 🚀 Features
+## Features
-- Turn-based gameplay (Player X vs Player O)
+- Turn-based gameplay for two players
-- Win, lose, and draw detection logic
+- Win, loss, and draw detection
-- Score tracking across multiple rounds
+- Score tracking across rounds
 - Game reset functionality
-- Interactive and responsive UI
+- Interactive user interface with real-time updates
-- Visual feedback for player actions
-- Persistent data storage using SharedPreferences
+- Data persistence using SharedPreferences

----

-## 🛠️ Technologies Used
+## Technologies Used
-- Java (Core game logic)
+- Java
-- Android Studio (Development environment)
+- Android Studio
-- XML (UI design and layouts)
+- XML layouts
-- SharedPreferences (Local data persistence)
+- SharedPreferences

----

-## 🧠 Core Concepts Implemented
+## Core Concepts

-**2D Array (Game Board Matrix):**
+2D Array (Game Board Matrix)
-Used to manage and track the state of the game board efficiently.
+Used to represent and manage the state of the game board.

-**Event-Driven Programming:**
-Handled user interactions using button listeners for real-time gameplay updates.

-**State Management:**
+Event-Driven Programming
+Handles user input through button listeners and updates the UI accordingly.

+State Management
-Controlled player turns, round counts, and game outcomes.
+Controls player turns, game progress, and outcomes.

-**Persistent Storage:**
+Persistent Storage
-Used SharedPreferences to store player scores across sessions.
+SharedPreferences is used to store and maintain player scores across sessions.

----

-## 🎯 Product Perspective
+## Product Perspective
-This project focuses on user experience by providing intuitive gameplay, responsive interactions, and seamless data persistence.
-Features were designed with usability and engagement in mind.

----
+The application was designed with a focus on usability and simplicity, ensuring smooth gameplay and clear user interaction.
+Features were implemented to improve engagement and maintain a consistent experience across sessions.

-## 📂 Project Structure
+## Project Structure